f5devcentral/f5-big-iq-lab/docs/bigiqtestdrive.rst

 |

-.. |location_link| raw:: html

-   Read <a href="https://techdocs.f5.com/en-us/bigiq-7-1-0/big-iq-core-concepts/understanding-core-features-of-big-iq-centralized-management.html#ch-understanding-core-features-of-big-iq-centralized-management" target="_blank">Understanding Core Features of BIG-IQ Centralized Management</a> and understand <strong>Why should I use BIG-IQ?</strong> and <strong>**What elements make up a BIG-IQ solution?</strong>
+Read |location_link_core_feature| and understand **Why should I use BIG-IQ?** and **What elements make up a BIG-IQ solution?**

+.. |location_link_core_feature| raw:: html

+   <a href="https://techdocs.f5.com/en-us/bigiq-7-1-0/big-iq-core-concepts/understanding-core-features-of-big-iq-centralized-management.html#ch-understanding-core-features-of-big-iq-centralized-management" target="_blank">Understanding Core Features of BIG-IQ Centralized Management</a>

 The lab will cover the following topics in the labs that follow:
    - Application Service Manager in BIG-IQ: Legacy and AS3 Templates
    - Simplify troubleshooting and assess health and performance at a glance with big-picture and application-specific dashboards.
    - Keep your traffic certs compliant and up to date with central, automated, and Venafi-integrated cert management.
    - Back up devices, orchestrate BIG-IP upgrades
    - *optional* - How to use BIG-IQ with Venafi, leader in X.509 certificate management
    - *optional* - How to deal with naming conflicts when importing BIG-IPs into BIG-IQ, the 7.1 Silo feature

 Once you are ready to start your BIG-IQ journey, start with `Getting Started`_, then start with **Class 1: BIG-IQ Application Management and AS3** Hands-On Labs.